A Local's Favourite Caves in Iceland

 There are so many caves in Iceland, several of which I have visited, but most of them I have yet to visit.

-Many of them are man-made and some of them have crosses carved on the cave walls, some of which might even date back to the time the Irish monks inhabited Iceland - before the Settlement of Iceland by the Vikings.
+Many of them are man-made, and some have crosses carved on the cave walls, some of which might even date back to the time when the Irish monks inhabited Iceland, before the Settlement of Iceland by the Vikings.

 Hellarnir á Hellu - the Caves of Hella in South Iceland